Stormboy717/Data-Synth/README.md

 1. Clone this repository to your local machine:
 `  git clone https://github.com/Stormboy717/Data-Synth.git
-cd medical-incident-report-generator `
+cd Data-Synth `
-2. Install the required Python packages:
+3. Install the required Python packages:
 ` pip install openai fpdf `

-3. Set up your OpenAI API key:
+4. Set up your OpenAI API key:

 You can obtain your OpenAI API key by signing up on their website (https://beta.openai.com/signup/).
 Replace the empty string `openai.api_key = ''` in each script with your API key.